-OP BHS NPHS RHS SHS VHS SPHS PV SVS 24 26 26 26 26 26 28 26 26
+BHS NPHS RHS SHS VHS SPHS PV SVS 26 26 26 26 26 28 26 26

-- 1. (Accel option)Pine View School for the Gifted students must earn twenty-six (26) credits as established in the Pine View diploma criteria, including a requirement that students complete level 3 of a foreign language. - 2.
-(Accel option)Students who, since 2003-04 and following years, choose to pursue either the College Preparatory or the Career Preparatory accelerated three-year graduation option.
+- 1. Pine View School for the Gifted students must earn twenty-six (26) credits as established in the Pine View diploma criteria, including a requirement that students complete level 3 of a foreign language. - 2.
+Students who, since 2003-04 and following years, choose to pursue either the College Preparatory or the Career Preparatory accelerated three-year graduation option.
 Students in these two options must earn 18 credits.
-This option does not apply to students entering Pine View School for the Gifted or students electing the International Baccalaureate program or district approved magnet programs with specified program requirements precluding completion in three years.
+This option does not apply to students entering Pine View School for the Gifted or students electing the International Baccalaureate program or district approved magnet programs with specified program requirements precluding completion in three years. - 3.
 Students who meet eligibility criteria may select one of the graduation options listed above and is exclusively at the request and agreement of student and parent.
 To facilitate selection of the appropriate graduation plan option as the student enters grade 9, the school district will provide information to parents and students related to the three year graduation options.
-Selection of the three-year graduation program options may be completed by the student at any time during grades nine through twelve.
+Selection of the three-year graduation program options may be completed by the student at any time during grades nine through twelve. - B. Achieve a cumulative unweighted grade point average of 2.0 on a 4.0 scale.